 Heritage schools have historically provided Chinese immigrant children with Chinese language and culture instruction on weekends.
 In one Massachusetts heritage school, attendance has grown from 35 students to 500 students in the past several years.
 Over the past two decades, non-Asian Americans are also embracing the study of Chinese in growing numbers.

-Three University College Credit Courses that include travel to China
+Three College of Advancing and Professional Studies Credit Courses that Include Travel to China

 The Confucius Institute in Boston awards scholarships to study abroad in China each summer.
 Course participants receive unparalleled access to Chinese leaders in business and education during visits to Beijing, Shanghai, Shenzhen and Inner Mongolia, in some cases.